vinc/moros/doc/lisp-doc.md

 ### abs

+Returns the absolute value of the number.

     (abs 2)  # => 2
     (abs -2) # => 2

 ### min

+Returns the minimum element of the list.

     (min '(1 2 3 4 5)) # => 1

 ### max

+Returns the maximum element of the list.

     (max '(1 2 3 4 5)) # => 5

 ### ceil

+Returns the smallest integer greater than or equal to the number.

     (ceil -2.8) # => -2
     (ceil -2.2) # => -2